UstadMobile/RESPECT-Requirements/README.md

 # Common requirements

 * Simple to use (metrics to be determined e.g. number of clicks to accomplish common tasks)
+* For all HTTP downloads that do not contain personal/sensitive information:
+  * The response body of any given URL must not vary based on request headers (e.g. it must not vary based on client user-agent etc) such that it can be shared with other devices.
+  * The ```cache-control: public``` directive must be included in the HTTP response.
+  * The server MUST support HTTP partial range requests (all major web servers including Apache, Nginx, etc already support this)
 * Installed size MUST be not more than 25% higher Google build for billions guidelines
 * 15 minutes of usage MUST use less than 25MB of data on average
   * E.g. A parent with a bundle of half the average data usage in Sub-Saharan Africa allocates 20% of their data to education and has 5 children, each of whom use the app for 15mins/day at home.
   * Data downloaded using with the ```cache-control: public``` where a user can opt-in to using a proxy cache  (e.g. as per [Resiliant Asset Delivery (RAD)](RAD.md)) shall not count towards the total.
 * 15 minutes of usage by 5 devices carrying out the same activities nearby with WiFi and Bluetooth switched on must use less than 35MB of data
   * E.g. the app should support peer-to-peer sharing of assets that do not contain personally identifiable information in school scenarios to reduce bandwidth usage.
 * MUST allow users to download key activities (e.g. lessons) for later use offline.

 # Provider app requirements